stackforge/fuel-docs/pages/terminology/v/vlan.rst

-The version of CentOS that Fuel deploys has poor support for VLAN tagged packets so work-aronds are provided to improve the VLAN support when using CentOS;
+The version of CentOS that Fuel deploys has poor support for VLAN tagged packets so workarounds are provided to improve the VLAN support when using CentOS;
 see :ref:`vlan-splinters-ug`.